Skip to main content

 tip

-If you have 30,000 or more followers, the user count will not be displayed.
-For details, please refer to Unavailable Features for X Accounts with a Large Number of Followers | Connecting Your X (Twitter) Account.
+If the number of followers is 30,000 or more, the user count will not be displayed.
+For details, please refer to Functions not available for X accounts with many followers | Connecting your X (Twitter) account.

 Saving Frequently Used Filters as Quick Filters